 The difference between the two numbers is $59… the same amount as the annual fee for the Venture.
 So as long as your annual spending will be more than $7,866 (average of $656/month) it makes more sense to get the $59 Venture.
 If you spend less, go with the no annual fee VentureOne card.

-Capital One Venture Rewards – Earn 10,000 bonus miles when you spend $1,000 on purchases in the first 3 months. $0 intro annual fee for the first year; $59 after that.
+Capital One® Venture® Rewards Credit Card– Enjoy a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel. $0 intro annual fee for the first year; $59 after that.